asdf-vm/asdf-elixir/README.md

 elixir version, like `1.4.5`, the downloaded binaries will be those compiled against the oldest OTP release supported by that version.

-If you would like to use precompiled binaries built with a more recent OTP, you can append `-otp-${OTP_VERSION}` to any installable version that can be given to asdf-elixir.
+If you would like to use precompiled binaries built with a more recent OTP, you can append `-otp-${OTP_MAJOR_VERSION}` to any installable version that can be given to asdf-elixir.

 So, for example, to install Elixir 1.5.0 and take advantage of the new features from OTP-20 you might install version `1.5.0-otp-20`.